 With starring roles in Dynasty, Melrose Place, T. J. Hooker, Spin City, Heather Locklear’s name became synonymous with Hollywood royalty, her career revered, her fame all-consuming.

-On Monday, it was reported 56-year-old Locklear was arrested on suspicion of domestic violence in her California home.
+In February 2018, 57-year-old Locklear was arrested on suspicion of domestic violence in her California home.
 The victim of the alleged domestic violence was a boyfriend who had a physical injury, which made the offence a felony, Ventura County sheriff’s Capt.
 Garo Kuredjian said, according to the Associated Press.